LLNL/scr/doc/rst/users/run.rst

 Alternatively, one may override these heuristics and precisely specify the number of nodes needed by setting the :code:`SCR_MIN_NODES` environment variable to the number of required nodes.

+See Section :ref:`sec-config` for additional common SCR configuration settings.

 For applications that cannot invoke the SCR wrapper scripts as described here, one should examine the logic contained within the script and duplicate the necessary parts in the job batch script.